SeanJia/SRUNIT/README.md

 ## Training

-While most of the hyper-parameters are inherited from `CycleGAN` and `CUT`, we have 3 hyper-parameters that can be domain-dependent and might need some level of tuning, namely
+While most of the hyper-parameters are inherited from `CycleGAN` and `CUT`, we have 3 hyper-parameters that can be domain-dependent and might need some level of tuning.
+We list them below with their default valuev shown in parentheses.

-    --reg_noise: the max magnitude of injected noises in computing SR loss, usually 0.001
-    --reg: the coefficient for SR loss, 0.001 is usually a good default value
+    --reg_noise (0.001): the max magnitude of injected noises in computing SR loss --reg (0.001): the coefficient for SR loss --reg_layers ('0,1,2,3,4'): what layers/scales to use in multi-scale SR loss --inact_epochs (100): the number of initial epochs where SR loss is inactivated

+Some notes:
+1. When tuning `reg` and set it too large, the training can become instable and crash near the end.
+2. Usually using all scales (i.e., set `reg_layers='0,1,2,3,4'`) is a good strategy.
-    --inact_epochs: the number of initial epochs where SR loss is inactivated, usually 1/4 of total training epochs
+3. We usually set `inact_epochs` to be 1/4 of total training epochs (which is 400 in this case).

 With the task `Label-to-Image` from Cityscapes as an example, the training script is